 - Security, risk, compliance program alignment

 - Audit analytics

 - Auditing data

 - Career development

 - Critical thinking

-- Marketing the audit function
+- Marketing audit & risk functions

-- Personal brand management
+- Personal branding

 - The level of interaction the session will provide the attendees including Q&A, polling technology, case studies, and takeaway tools.